Steve Coll: New America Foundation

 On July 23, 2007, Coll was named as the next director of the New America Foundation, a non-profit, non-partisan think tank headquartered in Washington, D.C.
 He has also contributed to the New York Review of Books, particularly about the war in Afghanistan.
-On June 25, 2012, Coll announced his resignation as President of the New America Foundation to pen a follow up to Ghost Wars.
+On June 25, 2012, Coll announced his resignation as President of the New America Foundation to pen a follow-up to Ghost Wars.

 On October 23, 2012, Coll was elected to the Pulitzer Prize Board, administered by Columbia University.

 Columbia University Graduate School of Journalism

-On March 18, 2013, Coll was announced to succeed Nick Lemann as the Dean of the Columbia University Graduate School of Journalism, effective July 1, 2013.
+On March 18, 2013, it was announced that Coll would succeed Nick Lemann as the dean of the Columbia University Graduate School of Journalism, effective July 1, 2013.

+Publications

+Coll's The Achilles Trap was published in 2024 to positive reviews, with The New York Times writing that it offers, "a more intimate picture of the dictator [Saddam Hussein]’s thinking about world politics, local power and his relationship to the United States than has been seen before".
+The Washington Post argued that despite its holistic picture of Hussein, Coll failed to accurately portray the CIA's motivations.
+In a March 2024 interview, Coll told PBS that the contributions by Hussein were missing from Americans' understanding of the war.